 It was a cold winter day and I was 14 hours away from my destination.
 I was about to travel to the capital city of the Philippines.
-I have never been there, but some inner voice told me that this city is the therapy that I needed so bad.
+I have never been there, but some inner voice told me that this city is the therapy that I needed so badly.

 Back then every psychotherapist would have diagnosed a moderate form of depression with irregular panic attacks by simply looking at me.
 I was miserable.
 I was completely miserable, but I knew that this wasn’t a normal depression and I also knew that I didn’t need a psychotherapist.

 There was just one thing that I needed and I needed it more than anything else.
 I needed purpose.
-To be honest, I didn’t need purpose.
+To be honest, I didn’t need a purpose.
 I already knew what my purpose was.
 My heart and my gut told me that I have to fulfill my purpose.
 What I didn’t have was the courage to live my purpose.

 My inability to follow my heart left me miserable.
 My depression was the direct result of living a life that I didn’t want to live.
 Waking up and commuting to a job that had absolutely nothing to do with my passion was killing me.
-Looking into the dead eyes of the other people in the tram who chose the same destiny reminded me of my own misery.
+Looking into the dead eyes of the other people on the tram who chose the same destiny reminded me of my own misery.

 Yes, I and all the other zombies in the tram made a choice.
 Destiny is not something that magically appears out of nowhere.
 It is something we choose and back then I made the same choice that the majority of people make.

-Thank God I became so miserable that I eventually quit my dead-end job and booked a one way ticket to Manila.
+Thank God I became so miserable that I eventually quit my dead-end job and booked a one-way ticket to Manila.
 I can’t even say why I chose the capital of the Philippines as a destination.
 All I can say is that this trip changed my life.

-Leaving Your Comfort Zone is All about Practice
+Leaving Your Comfort Zone Is All About Practice

 What was the main reason why I didn’t live my purpose?